zhuoaprilfu/3D-Model-for-Fruit-Fly-Maze/README.md

 This repository contains 3D models for the 5 parts required to 3D print of a fly maze, as shown below:

 ![](Attachments/FlyMazeAssemblyAnimation.gif)

+Find a demo of using this maze to test fruit fly light preference:

 To 3D print this maze:
 1. Download and install Blender (https://www.blender.org/) on your computer
 2. Open each of the follwing files in Blender to export them in a format compatible with your 3D printer.